Coder-ak/portfolio/README.md

 ## Notes

-- set `siteUrl` in `src/data/seo.ts` to enable canonical URLs and a sitemap reference in `robots.txt`
+- set `siteUrl` in `src/data/seo.ts` when you know the production domain to enable canonical and full social URL metadata

 ## License